ilmmr/.hs/The Mining Problem/README.md

+### Mining Problem
-* Mining Problem: simple mining map creation, with placement of bombs around the map.
+Simple mining map creation, with placement of bombs around the map.